Drive sales on autopilot with ecommerce-focused featuresSee Features

 Your customers expect to hear from you after they make a purchase.
 This is the perfect time to increase customer loyalty and improve your relationship.
-These transactional emails can vary greatly depending on the product or service.

-7. Reactivation Emails
+7. Reactivation emails

 Keeping customers engaged should be a focus of every campaign, but inactive subscribers are an unavoidable reality in email marketing.

 Reactivation emails give these customers a chance to re-engage and get back in the sales cycle.